GSA/digitalgov.gov/content/posts/2018/11/2018-11-02-health-tech-sprint-aims-at-improving-care-access-experience.md

 ## Tech Organizations Selected

-- The AI ecosystem project will be piloted by these tech organizations: Flatiron Health, Microsoft Healthcare, Oracle, Philips (Research), and Rush Medical, and TrialX (in collaboration with the Global Lyme Alliance).
+- The AI ecosystem project will be piloted by these tech organizations: Flatiron Health, Microsoft Healthcare, Oracle, Philips (Research), Rush Medical, and TrialX (in collaboration with the Global Lyme Alliance).
 - The Lyme and tick-borne diseases track will include: TickTracker, LivLyme Foundation, and Clyme Health.

 ## Getting Involved